-Emerging Impact Investment Data Stories and anecdotes certainly help inspire people, but data is what gets them to make commitments.
+Stories and anecdotes certainly help inspire people, but data is what gets them to make commitments.
 Investors are encouraged to share their data to expand the understanding of the field and the direction it’s headed.
-The Case Foundation created the Impact Investing Network Map to gather data.
-This map demonstrates the transactions between investors and companies involved in impact investing, with the aim of bringing these publicly-available connections to life, and create a better understanding of the true potential of the field.
+As an example, the Case Foundation created the Impact Investing Network Map to gather data.
+This map demonstrates the transactions between investors and companies involved in impact investing, with the aim of bringing these publicly available connections to life and create a better understanding of the true potential of the field.

 This map is not intended to be an advisory tool; it’s a way to help see the relationships between those actively involved in the impact investing movement.
 It provides enough information for its users to see what a final product could be.
 Enough information will make it clearer who’s involved; how impact gets defined; which sectors are robust and how they’re developing; and any geographical patterns that exist.

 The map is only as good as the data used to create it, which means larger industry players need to help provide data for it.
-As more institutions share information, mapping and data will become better and more inspiring for potential investors, and increase the flow of capital from conscious investors.
-A lack of data is a challenge, but tools such as the Impact Investing Network Map make it possible for people, communities and institutions with similar goals to connect and encourage further research, driving more of the efforts they want to see.
-These opportunities are made possible through disclosure and embracing the trends that ensure impact investing will be more than just a trend.
+As more institutions share information, mapping and data will become better and more inspiring and should increase the flow of capital from conscious investors.
+A lack of data is a challenge, but tools such as the Impact Investing Network Map make it possible for people, communities, and institutions with similar goals to connect and encourage further research, driving more of the efforts they want to see.
+These opportunities are made possible through disclosure and embracing the trends that ensure impact investing will advance.

 Responsible, Sustainable Investing With Falcons Rock Impact Investments